Benjam11n/tp/docs/UserGuide.md

 </br>

 <box type="warning" seamless>
-When you edit a person's name while in a filtered view (after using `find`), the person card may disappear from the current view if their new name no longer matches the search criteria.
-Use `list` to see all contacts again.
+<p>When you edit a person's name while in a filtered view (after using <code>find</code>), the person card may disappear from the current view if their new name no longer matches the search criteria.
+Use <code>list</code> to see all contacts again.</p>
 </box>